1 Kings 19 – God Encourages Discouraged Elijah

 iv.
 “Because the success of Carmel melted like the morning mist, he thought that his career had been a failure all along, and that he had brought no one to reverence Jehovah; but he was reading with the eyes of unbelief, and his imagination was leading him rather than the facts of the case.
 Here are seven thousand people scattered up and down the country to whom God has blessed Elijah’s testimony.
 If he had not blessed his big things as he had desired, yet his little things had prospered greatly.
 It was Elijah’s daily conduct rather than his miracles which had impressed these seven thousand and led them to hold fast their integrity.”
 (Spurgeon)

 4. (13-15) After this ministry, God gives Elijah work to do.

 So it was, when Elijah heard it, that he wrapped his face in his mantle and went out and stood in the entrance of the cave.
 Suddenly a voice came to him, and said, “What are you doing here, Elijah?”
-And he said, “I have been very zealous for the Lord God of hosts; because the children of Israel have forsaken Your covenant, torn down Your altars, and killed Your prophets with the sword.
+And he said, “I have been very zealous for the LORD God of hosts; because the children of Israel have forsaken Your covenant, torn down Your altars, and killed Your prophets with the sword.
 I alone am left; and they seek to take my life.”
-Then the Lord said to him: “Go, return on your way to the Wilderness of Damascus; and when you arrive, anoint Hazael as king over Syria.
+Then the LORD said to him: “Go, return on your way to the Wilderness of Damascus; and when you arrive, anoint Hazael as king over Syria.

 a.
-He wrapped his face in his mantle and went out and stood in the entrance of the cave: Immediately, Elijah sensed that God was present in the still small voice in a way that He was not in the previous, more dramatic phenomenon.
+He wrapped his face in his mantle and went out and stood in the entrance of the cave: Immediately, Elijah sensed that God was present in the still small voice in a way that He was not in the previous, more dramatic phenomena.
 Because he sensed the special presence of God, Elijah immediately humbled himself when he wrapped his face in his mantle.

 i.
 “Through horror and dread of God’s presence, being sensible that he was neither worthy nor able to endure the sight of God with open face.”
 (Poole)